Anthropology

 Compulsory modules

-• Anthropology Dissertation (compulsory for single honours, optional for combined honours)
+• Anthropology Dissertation (compulsory for single honours, optional for joint honours)

 This module gives you the chance to do research on a topic that fascinates you.
-You’ll have the support of expert tutors.
-This is an opportunity for you to showcase your passions, expertise and advanced learning in Anthropology.
+You’ll have the support of expert tutors, and it is an opportunity for you to showcase your passions, expertise and advanced learning in Anthropology.

 Optional modules